 Pocket B, Raftons Road, was the second development wave.
-This is a suburban garden area where the streets are set out on a modified grid layout introducing cul-de-sac, battle-axe lots.
-The area generally has lots 800-1,000m2 sizes with free-standing, typically single storey brick and tile houses set well back from the street.
+This is a leafy suburban area where the streets are set out on with cul-de-sacs and battle-axe lots.
+The area generally has allotment sizes between 800-1,000m2 with free-standing, typically single storey brick and tile houses set well back from the street.
 Outdoor activity spaces are mostly oriented toward the backyard, with the front yard serving primarily an aesthetic landscape function and containing very few front fences.
+The area is also defined by wide roads that support its late twentieth century suburban aesthetic.